 Importance of posture

-because of sedentary life, our posture suffers severely!
-An extended period we spend in sitting position causes gluteus maximus, gluteus medius, and minimus to get deprived of activities and start getting weaker.
+Because of our sedentary life, our posture suffers severely!
+An extended period we spend in a sitting position causes gluteus maximus, gluteus medius, and minimus to get deprived of activities and start getting weaker.
 Because of that, our gluteal muscles lose their function and strength!

 Inactivity results in delayed activation of buttocks muscles, and because of that, our back takes over.
 Our lower back isn’t supposed to carry us all day around, so they become stiff, and eventually, there creeps up back pain.

 You see, our butts should be firm and endurable, but instead, they are weak and very easily fatigued.
 If you want to know how to improve them, you can watch my video on YouTube with some great exercises:

 Another thing we should be careful about is how we stand throughout the day, how we pick up items, or how we carry ourselves all together.
 We NEED to have our spine in a neutral position.

 Why we need a spine in a neutral position?